Enhancing my blog for Scientific Writing - Integrate Comments, Better TOC and Latex Support

 Contents

+This is the second blog of building our own portfolio website.
 If you’re new to Pelican and haven’t yet set up your portfolio blog, I recommend checking out my earlier blog: How to Build a Portfolio Website with Pelican.
 That post covers the initial setup so you can follow this article without confusion.

-Pelican, being a lightweight yet highly customizable static site generator, offers the flexibility to add these modern features without bloating your site.
-In this guide, we’ll focus on four enhancements that significantly improve the usability and appeal of a technical blog:
+When building a personal or technical blog, the content is only half of the story the way readers interact with it matters just as much.
+A smooth reading experience, easy navigation, and the ability to engage with the author can turn a static website into a lively knowledge hub.
+Pelican, being a lightweight yet highly customizable static site generator, offers the flexibility to add these features without bloating the website.
+In this guide, we’ll focus on few enhancements that significantly improve the usability and appeal of a technical blog:

 -